We’re on a mission to find out which of the many suspects’ people favour for having been Jack the Ripper.

 At the moment Aaron Kosminski is leading the field by quite a large margin, albeit his lead seems to be narrowing by the week!

-Charles Cross has now found a healthy margin in second place, almost a hundred votes ahead of the third-place contender, Joseph Barnett.
+Charles Cross has now found a healthy margin in second place, over a hundred votes ahead of the third-place contender, James Maybrick.

-James Maybrick sits in fourth place, H. H. Holmes into fifth place, whereas Francis Tumblety has slipped into seventh place.
+Joseph Barnett sits in fourth place, H. H. Holmes is in fifth place, whereas Francis Tumblety remains in seventh place.

-Even more intriguing is the fact that thirteen people have decided to vote for nobody at all, but have simply hit the “submit” button!
+Even more intriguing is the fact that twenty-one people have decided to vote for nobody at all, but have simply hit the “submit” button!